 New infections in children declined from 340,000 in 2000 to 134,000 in 2013, at an annual rate of 7.2%, while new infections in adults declined from 2.3 million to 1.7 million, falling at 2.4% per year, on average, over this period.

 Great progress has been achieved in reducing HIV infection in children (62.4% reduction since the incidence peak in 2002) due to the scale-up of interventions.
 However, the continued 1.7 million new infections per year in adults, while down 32.7% from the peak of the epidemic at the global scale, is a stark reminder of the continuing epidemic.

 In 2013, new cases of HIV occurred equally in men and women, and HIV incidence in children as well as older adults is similar for both genders.
 However, there were more infections in women than there were for men at ages 15-24 years, and more HIV deaths occur in males (53.9%) than in women and girls.

 “This massive new study, on the eve of the end of the MDG era, documents impressive recent progress against HIV and malaria, in particular, but it also shows that much more needs to be done.
-HIV, TB, and malaria each currently cause about 1 million deaths a year,” said Dr. Alan Lopez, Melbourne Laureate Professor at the University of Melbourne and co-founder of the GBD study.
+HIV, TB, and malaria each currently cause about 1 million deaths a year,” said Dr. Alan Lopez, Melbourne Laureate Professor at the University of Melbourne.
 “All three are major causes of health loss in poor countries, and all three should be a key focus of concerted global health action and support.
 Without it, we risk stagnation, or even worse, unconscionable reversal of recent gains.”